 \end{proof}

 \paragraph{If-construct case.} Let

-Since $M=(u_Xv_X)_X$ is an MSC and control messages are distinguishable, any choice letter, control send, or control receive of this if-construct already present in the tuple determines $\nu$ uniquely: the owner's choice letter $\gamma_B^\nu$ directly records which branch was taken, and FIFO matching on channels $B\to A$ forces all control sends and receives to carry the same value.
-Hence there exists a branch value $\nu\in\{\top,\bot\}$ consistent with all lifelines, and this value is unique whenever any such event is present.
-If neither the choice letter nor any control message of this if-construct appears in the current prefix tuple, both values are compatible and we choose one arbitrarily.
+Inspect the decision-prefix events of this if-construct that occur in the prefix tuple $U=(u_X)_X$.
+If any such event is present, the owner's choice letter $\gamma_B^\nu$ and FIFO matching of the corresponding initial control messages determine a unique branch value $\nu\in\{\top,\bot\}$, consistently across all participating lifelines.
+If no such event occurs in $U$, both values are compatible and we choose one arbitrarily.
 In this situation, no participating lifeline can already have entered the continuation of either branch: by the local trace semantics of the projected if-construct, every such local trace starts with the corresponding decision-prefix word \(d_X^\nu\).
 Unfolding the projection and local prefix semantics with this value yields, for each $X$:

 These are exactly the two prefix forms of the sequential decomposition $\proj{X}{P}=d_X^\nu;\proj{X}{Q_\nu}$.